mila-iqia/mila-docs/docs/Extra_compute_drac.rst

 ---------------

-All user accounts (Sponsor & Sponsored) have to be renewed annually in order to keep up-to-date information on active accounts and to deactivate unusued accounts.
+All user accounts (Sponsor & Sponsored) have to be renewed annually in order to keep up-to-date information on active accounts and to deactivate unused accounts.

-To find out how to renew your account or for any other questions regarding DRAC's accounts renewal, please head over to their `FAQ
+To find out how to renew your account or for any other question regarding DRAC's accounts renewal, please head over to their `FAQ
 <https://alliancecan.ca/en/services/advanced-research-computing/account-management/account-renewals/account-renewals-faq>`_.